medialab/hyphe/doc/roadmap.md

 ## Next features in the pile

+- Display a webentity's ego network
 - Import a webentities corpus and autorecrawl from scratch from a previously exported corpus
-- Stable javascript enabled crawling using new Phantom v2.0
+- Stabilize javascript enabled crawling using new Phantom v2.0
-- Display a webentity's ego network
 - Advanced corpus and crawls settings from the interface (already accesible from the API only)
 - Propose a monitoring tool to identify possibly failed or incomplete crawls

 ## New features we are dreaming about

-### - A rich tagging interface:

-Hyphe already permits to catalog webentities with rich tagging (namespace:key=value) individually, but we didn't have the time to build the dedicated User Interface for handling them all at once yet.

 ### - Text-content analysis: